pandey-ankit/coherence-new/lab3/lab3.md

       Note: The reason for both members receiving the events is that each of the servers has registered for it.
 This is fine for responding to events, but in the next lab we cover how we can write interceptors to work with or modify data before, during or after it has been added to the cluster.

-## Task 2: Working With Entry Events
+## Task 2: Adding synchronous Entry Events to mutate data

 An EntryEvent is emitted when data is mutated on a cache.
 These events are only emitted on the storage enabled member that is the primary owner of the entry that is mutated.